Clinical Hypnosis

 Private training is available.

-In group setting training will take place every weekend:
+In a group setting training will take place every weekend: